ma53/AutoHotkey-HL7/readme.md

 ## Usage

-Simply include HL7.ahk file somewhere in your script and invoke the HL7 class's parse() method:
+Simply include HL7.ahk somewhere in your script and invoke the HL7 class's parse() method:

 ````
 ; in most cases you will be working from an HL7 text file.